CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-migration.md

 ### Overview

-This article shows how to do deploy the New Cloud Application Manager Dedicated Edition (appliance) and Import the Data from the Prior Version appliance
+This article shows how to do deploy the New Cloud Application Manager Dedicated Edition (appliance) and import data from a prior version of the appliance.

 ### Audience

-All Cloud Application Manager Dedicated Edition users who wants to upgrade to a New version of Cloud Application Manager Dedicated Edition (appliance).
+All Cloud Application Manager Dedicated Edition users who wish to upgrade to a new version of the appliance.

 ### Prerequisites

 **Before starting upgrade process you should request an updated OVA by [contacting support](mailto:incident@CenturyLink.com))**

-* Your Cloud Application Manager Dedicated Edition (appliance) should be properly deployed and running in your preffered platform.
+* Your Cloud Application Manager Dedicated Edition (appliance) should be properly deployed and running in your preferred platform.
 You can refer to the [Cloud Application Manager Dedicated Edition documentation](camd-overview.md).
 * You need to have access to HTTPS (443) port of the appliance to access its setup console.

 ### Steps